MarcoSimoes/setplaysdataset/DEMOMODE.md

 ## Opening games logs

-When you run the container with this toolkit, as described in [README.md](/README.md),  you will see the initial screen of RoboViz running in demo mode.
+When you run the container with this toolkit, as described in [README.md](/README.md),  you will see the initial screen of [RoboViz](https://github.com/magmaOffenburg/RoboViz) running in demo mode.
 You can see this screen in the following image.
-You should click in the open file button.
+You should click on the open file button.

 ![Open a game file in RoboViz][RVizOpenFile]

-In the **Open** windows, you should navigate to the root of folders tree and select the games folder:
+In the **Open** windows, you should navigate to the root of the folders tree and select the games folder:

 ![Games folder][RVizGamesFolder]

-This folder is inside the container you have downloaded to your computer and it contains 19 games extracted from *RoboCup 2021 Worldwide competition* and *Portuguese RoboCup Open 2021*.
+This folder is inside the container you have downloaded to your computer, and it contains 19 games extracted from *RoboCup 2021 Worldwide competition* and *Portuguese RoboCup Open 2021*.
-Each games is split into two files: one for the 1st half and other for the 2nd half.
+Each game splits into two files: one for the 1st half and the other for the 2nd half.
 You can choose any file to open.
-We ask you to choose randomly files and not in sequence to avoid a bias in the dataset.
+We ask you to select random files and not in sequence to avoid a bias in the dataset.
-If you have time for this, you can also plan to watch all 19 matches and recommend several demonstrations for each match.
+If you have time for this, you can also plan to watch all 19 matches and recommend several demonstrations from each game.

 ![Choose a game log][RVizGameLog]

-When you choose one file and click in the **Open** button, the log will be loaded and the game will start playing automatically.
+When you choose one file and click on the **Open** button, the RoboViz will load the log, and the game will start playing automatically.

 ## Starting a new demonstration

+You can watch the game and use the RoboViz keyboard and mouse commands to control the camera.
+You can type the hotkey `F1` to see all the RoboViz commands.
+RoboViz exhibits a small **Logplayer** window, and you can use it to play/pause the game and advance forward or backward when it is paused.
+At the right end of this window, there is a box where you can adjust the log player speed. **This is not a video streaming tool!** It is a Log player which reproduces the simulation of the actual match held during the competitions.
+Hence, don't expect RoboViz to perform like a video stream.
+If you try to go forward or backward too fast, it can crash or present strange behaviors.
+An option is adjusting the speed to a higher value (maximum is 10) to fast forward or a negative value (minimum is -10) to fast backward. **But do not use negative speeds if you type *space* in the keyboard to activate the trackball mode in the camera**.

+![Starting a new demonstration][RVizStartNew]